 The drive is just over two hours from Seattle or enjoy the stunning scenic experiences offered by the Washington State Ferries, sailing across the Puget Sound to the park.

 North Cascades National Park consists of awe-inspiring alpine scenery spread across half a million acres.
-Averaging fewer than 25,000 visitors annually, it is continental USA’s best kept but highly accessible secret.
-This ultimate great outdoors for British visitors is around a two to three hour drive from Seattle Airport.
+Averaging fewer than 25,000 visitors annually, it is Washington State’s best kept but highly accessible secret.
+This ultimate great outdoors for British visitors is around a two to three hour drive from Seattle's SEA-TAC Airport.

 Washington State is perfect for compact fly-drive and escorted touring holidays from Seattle.
 Experience the very best without the long drives.
 And most important, whilst offering incredible mountain highs, Washington State has accommodation both at higher and lower altitudes so you can always enjoy a good night's sleep.
 Seattle and Washington State is the ideal destination in its own right, as an add-on before and after an Alaskan cruise, a fly-drive holiday in the Pacific Northwest, or a stop-over en route from the UK to Hawaii.